tymedina100/patch-files/freelancer-cold-email-starter-pack.md

 ## Competitor Snapshot

+Public pricing was not reliably visible from the search snippets captured during research, so pricing should be treated as unverified unless manually checked before launch.

-### 1. Cold Email Wizard / Cold outreach template sellers
+### 1. Megan Grant — Gumroad cold email template product

-**Positioning:** Tactical templates, often aimed at salespeople, founders, or agencies.
-**Strength:** Outcome-focused and direct.
-**Gap:** Many feel aggressive, sales-heavy, or too advanced for nervous freelancers.
+**Example product:** *5 Proven Cold Emails That Will Land You Clients*
+**Positioning:** Small, tactical swipe file for freelancers or service providers who want client-winning cold emails.
+**Strength:** Simple promise, low-friction purchase, directly tied to getting clients.
+**Gap:** Appears to be template-first.
+Less emphasis on a send plan, personalization prompts, and beginner confidence.
-**Opportunity:** Position this pack as warmer, simpler, and freelancer-friendly.
+**Opportunity:** Position this pack as a more complete starter kit: templates + subject lines + personalization prompts + first 25 sends tracker.

-### 2. General freelance course/template marketplaces: Gumroad, Etsy, Creative Market
-**Positioning:** Affordable downloadable templates for freelancers and creators.
-**Strength:** Easy purchase, wide variety, low price points.
-**Gap:** Many packs are generic, bloated, or not specifically focused on cold outreach.
-**Opportunity:** Sell a focused starter pack that solves one clear problem: sending the first batch of cold emails.
+### 2. VennyAgent — Gumroad cold email template product

+**Example product:** *15 Cold Email Templates That Book Freelance Clients ($0 Ad Spend)*
+**Positioning:** Larger template collection for freelancers who want to book clients without ads.
+**Strength:** Strong outcome claim and more templates.
+**Gap:** Larger packs can feel bloated for beginners.
+More choice can create more procrastination.
+**Opportunity:** Sell a smaller, sharper pack: five core templates that cover the most common freelancer outreach situations.

+### Adjacent competitor note: MadeByCebo

+**Example product:** *Instant CRO Audit Generator System (For Freelancers)*
+**Positioning:** Not a cold-email swipe file, but relevant because it sells a client-acquisition asset to freelancers.
+**Lesson:** Buyers want tools that help them start conversations with prospects.
+The starter pack should stay practical and action-oriented.

 ---